 Consequently, Gardner’s actions were effective, causing Jeff Sessions to take aim at Gardner while addressing a National Sheriffs’ Association meeting.

-Gardner is more than willing to work this out, and immediately met with Jeff Sessions and others to discuss a compromise, however, the outcome was without progress.
+Gardner is more than willing to work this out.
+He immediately met with Jeff Sessions and others to discuss a compromise.
+However, the outcome was without progress.

 I just finished hosting a bipartisan group of Senators on the Justice Department’s decision to repeal the Cole memo.
 We discussed a path forward to respect the will of the people & defend states’ rights.